archagon/archagon.net/_drafts/2014-09-08-mac-address-spoofing-for-travel.md

 This command will generate a random MAC address.
 If the subsequent commands seem to work but don't actually change your MAC address, try running it again.
 There are certain MAC addresses that are invalid, but it's easy enough to just regenerate until you get one that I'm not going to bother fixing it.

+Instead of generating a random MAC address, you can also use the MAC address from another device — your phone, for example.
+This is useful in situations where your phone can connect to a network, but (for whatever reason) your laptop can not.
+If you spoof your phone's MAC address to your laptop, you can make the network think it's still connecting to the phone.

 `sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/sbin/airport`

 This command makes the "airport" command more acessible.